-“All faithful men and women who died before Jesus died had the hope of living again on earth, not heaven” (You Can Live Forever in Paradise Earth, 1982, 122).
+“All faithful men and women who died before Jesus died had the hope of living again on earth, not heaven” (You Can Live Forever in Paradise Earth, 1982, p.122).

-Most JWs believe they do not need to be born again or look forward to heaven because they are part of the “great crowd”, thus sneer at Christians who speak of being saved or looking forward to heaven.
+Most JWs believe they do not need to be born again or look forward to heaven because they are part of the “great crowd.”
+Thus, they sneer at Christians who speak of looking forward to heaven.
 They also believe that only these 144,000 people have the Holy Spirit in them: